PlatformOfTrust/rest-client-packages/postman/README.md

 # Platform of Trust Postman Collections
-Aim is to aid developers willing to onboard Platform of Trust by familiarizing them with with the core Platform APIs without overwhelming knowlege on API structures and functionalities.
+Aim is to aid developers willing to onboard Platform of Trust by familiarizing them with with the core Platform APIs without overwhelming knowledge on API structures and functionalities.

 # Versions
 - [v1](https://github.com/PlatformOfTrust/rest-client-packages/tree/develop/postman/v1) for Collections and Environments related to Platform of Trust APIs version 1